 Citizens Advice has information on money, benefits and your rights.

-The National Careers Service has a helpline, webchat and email service about education and careers for 13- to 19-year-olds.
+The National Careers Service has a helpline, webchat and email service about education and careers for teenagers.
 Support is also available up to the age of 25 for those who have learning difficulties or disabilities.

 Get in touch with Carers Direct